Diwali or Deepawali, the biggest festival of Hindus, is celebrated in the whole of India in the month of October – November.

 Diwali – The Five Days Festival

-3. Lakshmi Puja on Amavasya: The third day is the most important day of the Diwali celebration which includes the worship of Goddess Lakshmi, the goddess of wealth, and Ganesh, the God of auspicious beginnings at their homes and workplaces.
-For the businessmen, it is the most auspicious day of the year as it marks the incoming of Goddess Laxmi (as wealth) in their homes.
+3. Lakshmi Puja on Amavasya: The third day is the most important day of the Diwali celebration, which includes the worship of Goddess Lakshmi, the goddess of wealth, and Ganesh, the God of auspicious beginnings at their homes and workplaces.
+For the people in business, it is the most auspicious day of the year as it marks the incoming of Goddess Laxmi (as wealth) in their homes.

 Children and other members wear new clothes and light lamps in the homes to welcome prosperity and well-being.
 After the worship, they burn crackers and enjoy the night.
 People also do gambling which is considered good for that day as it signifies the incoming of wealth and prosperity throughout the year.

 5. Bhaiduj: It celebrates the pious bond between a brother and sister.
-On this day, sisters pray for the good of their brothers and brothers give gifts to their sisters.
-It is based on a story of brother Yama, Lord of Death and his sister Yami (the river Yamuna).
-Usually, brothers visit their sisters’ place and have a meal there and give gifts to their sisters.
+On this day, sisters pray for the good of their brothers, and brothers give gifts to their sisters.
+It is based on the story of brother Yama, Lord of Death, and his sister Yami (the river Yamuna).
+Usually, brothers visit their sisters’ place, have a meal there, and give gifts to their sisters.

-Why We Worship Goddess Laxmi and Lord Ganesha instead Lord Rama?
+Why Do We Worship Goddess Laxmi and Lord Ganesha instead of Lord Rama?

-As we know that Diwali is celebrated due to the reason of return of Lord Ram and his wife Sita to Ayodhya after the 14 years of exile but we worship Goddess Laxmi and Lord Ganesha instead Lord Rama
+As we know, Diwali is celebrated due to the return of Lord Ram and his wife Sita to Ayodhya after the 14 years of exile, but we worship Goddess Laxmi and Lord Ganesha instead of Lord Rama.

 Have you ever noticed why it is so?
-The reason behind is that the after returning from banishment Lord Rama, first of all, worshiped Goddess Laxmi and Lord Ganesha and since then the trend is being set up to worship both these Gods.
+The reason behind this is that after returning from banishment Lord Rama, first of all, worshiped Goddess Laxmi and Lord Ganesha, and since then, the trend has been set up to worship both these Gods.